-Transfusion Camp is a 5-day education program aimed at increasing knowledge of transfusion medicine and best practices by providing high-quality training to post-graduate medical trainees in various specialties related to transfusion.
+Transfusion Camp aims to increase knowledge of transfusion medicine and best practices by providing high quality training to post graduate medical trainees in various specialties related to transfusion, across Canada and internationally.

 How is Transfusion Camp delivered?

-- Transfusion Camp content is delivered over 5 days (typically from July to May).
+- Content is delivered over 4 days (typically from September to March).

-- Each day includes didactic lectures centrally delivered and problem-based learning tutorials (seminars) locally delivered.
+- Each day includes lectures and team-based learning seminars.

-When and where do I attend Transfusion Camp?
+When and where do trainees attend Transfusion Camp?

-How do I get the most out of Transfusion Camp?
+How can trainees get the most out of Transfusion Camp?

 - Read the pre-reading publications before each day.